LeaRain/DeepSpaceBooks/README.md

+# General Information

+Deep Space Books is a previous project for the module media computing at OTH Regensburg.
+The goal was to create a website with NodeJS, PostgreSQL and pug for finding and rating different kinds of books.
+The following information contains the part of the projects.
+It's definetely not meant for productive use and more an example web page.
+The packages are too old for any kind of productive usage.
+But please feel free to be inspired and use some elements for your project.

 # Deep Space Books
 Deep Space Books was build with Manjaro 18.1.4 Juhraya, PostgreSQL 12 and NodeJS 13.3.0.
 The container deployment part was build with Docker 19.03.5-ce.